sertbasn1/minifirewall/README.md

 --------------------------------------------

+Step 2: (On any other external host)

+Start the traffic with following Scapy code:

-Step 2: On another host start the traffic== sudo python sendPck.py
+sudo python sendPck.py

 --------------------------------------------